dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/smart-contracts/substrate-l1/ternoa.md

     - **Virtual Regatta**: A virtual sailing game that uses Ternoa’s infrastructure to enhance player experience.

 ## Technical Deep Dive: Ternoa Chain
-1. **Substrate Integration:** Ternoa is built on the Substrate framework, providing natural interoperability with the Polkadot ecosystem.
+1. **Polkadot SDK Integration:** Ternoa is built on the Polkadot SDK framework, providing natural interoperability with the Polkadot ecosystem.
 It aims to become a Polkadot parachain, leveraging Polkadot’s security and cross-chain communication capabilities.
 2. **Delegated Proof of Stake (NPoS):** Ternoa uses Nominated Proof of Stake (NPoS) to ensure secure and decentralized block production and validation.
 Validators and nominators collaborate to maintain network security and integrity.
 3. **Hybrid Consensus Mechanism:** Ternoa employs a hybrid consensus mechanism combining BABE (Blind Assignment for Blockchain Extension) for block production and GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) for finality.
 This approach ensures rapid block production and robust finality.